-Being one of the world's friendliest and most hospitable countries, Ireland is a great place to go vagabonding!
+Being one of the world's safest, friendliest and most hospitable countries, Ireland is a great place to go vagabonding!

 Ireland is known as the land of a hundred thousand welcomes.

 Travel solo in Ireland and you're sure to meet friendly locals.
 As we say here, 'there are no strangers here, just friends that you havent met yet'.

 Ireland is consistently named as one of the safest places in the world for tourists.

-You may notice funny customs in the countryside.
-Strangers may greet you unexpectedly, stop for a chat or ask where you are from.
-This is very common while out hiking or in small villages.
+You may notice endearing customs out in the countryside.
+Irish strangers may greet you unexpectedly, stop for a chat or ask where you are from.
+This is very common while out hiking or while spending time in small villages.